Huang-Libo/Notebook/Swift/UsingCombine/CoreConcepts.md

 ## Publisher and Subscriber

-Two key concepts, [publisher](https://developer.apple.com/documentation/combine/publisher) and [subscriber](https://developer.apple.com/documentation/combine/subscriber), are described in Swift as protocols.
+Two key concepts, `Publisher` and `Subscriber`, are described in Swift as protocols.

 Combine is all about defining the process of what you do with many possible values over time.
 Combine also goes farther than defining the result, it also defines how it can fail.

 A **publisher** provides data when available and upon request.
 A publisher that hasn't had any *subscription* requests will not provide any data.
-When you are describing a Combine publisher, you describe it with two associated types: one for `Output` and one for `Failure`.
+When you are describing a Combine publisher, you describe it with two associated types: `Output` and `Failure`.

 ![basic_types.svg](../../media/Swift/UsingCombine/basic_types.svg)

 For example, if a publisher returned an instance of `String`, and could return a failure in the form of an instance of `URLError`, then the publisher might be described with the string `<String, URLError>`.

 A **subscriber** is responsible for requesting data and accepting the data (and possible failures) provided by a publisher.
-A subscriber is described with two associated types, one for `Input` and one for `Failure`.
+A subscriber is described with two associated types, `Input` and `Failure`.
 The subscriber initiates the request for data, and controls the amount of data it receives.
 It can be thought of as "driving the action" within Combine, as without a subscriber, the other components stay idle.

 *Publishers* and *subscribers* are meant to be connected, and make up the core of Combine.
 When you connect a subscriber to a publisher, both types must match: `Output` to `Input`, and `Failure` to `Failure`.
 One way to visualize this is as a series of operations on two types in parallel, where both types need to match in order to plug the components together.

 ![input_output.svg](../../media/Swift/UsingCombine/input_output.svg)

 The third core concept is an **operator**: an object that **acts both like a subscriber and a publisher**.
-Operators are classes that adopt both the [Subscriber protocol](https://developer.apple.com/documentation/combine/subscriber) and [Publisher protocol](https://developer.apple.com/documentation/combine/publisher).
+Operators are classes that adopt both the `Subscriber` protocol and `Publisher` protocol.
 They support subscribing to a publisher, and sending results to any subscribers.

 You can create chains of these together, for *processing*, *reacting*, and *transforming* the data provided by a publisher, and requested by the subscriber.